SiWarlock/telegram-gpt-self-bot/README.md

 # Telegram & Discord Self-Bot

-A powerful self-bot with GPT integration, self-destructing messages, and chat summarization features.
+A powerful self-bot with GPT integration, self-destructing messages, chat summarization features, and role-based access control.
 Can be used with Telegram, Discord, or both simultaneously.

 ## Features